 When this person has court.
 When they will be released.
 They also will not deliver personal messages.
 How can you find out more information?
 You have a few options for obtaining more information on your friend.
 One way would be to call the courts.
 Typically they will be able to tell what judge will be over the charge and when and where your friend will have court.
 You should be able to look up the court number online or in the phone book.

 Most jails allow you to visit an inmate after they have been housed into general population.
 If you call the jail or visit the jail website you can find out the days and times that visiting is held.

 If you have been a victim of a crime and are trying to find out information on the criminal a great service to look into is VINElink.
 VINELink is the online version of VINE (Victim Information and Notification Everyday), the National Victim Notification Network.
 This service allows crime victims to obtain timely and reliable information about criminal cases and the custody status of offenders 24 hours a day.
 You can set up this service to notify you in the event that an offender is released or transferred from the facility that is holding him.
 Visit http://www.vinelink.com for more information.

 Ever wondered what jail life is like?
 Or perhaps you're considering becoming a Correctional Officer.
 Read the blog http://countycorrectionsofficer.blogspot.com/ for an insight to the realities of this profession.
 You'll see everything from death to suicide to drugs to fights to day to day operations.

-kerr county jail records can be intimidating to learn about.
+look up people who went to jail names can be intimidating to learn about.
 But it doesn't have to be.
-When you are first discovering what kerr county jail records is all about the thing to keep in mind is to not become overwhelmed!
-Take notes if you have to, but just by following all the links, and ready all about kerr county jail records you will soon find that with very little effort on your part, you have become a kerr county jail records expert.
+When you are first discovering what look up people who went to jail names is all about the thing to keep in mind is to not become overwhelmed!
+Take notes if you have to, but just by following all the links, and ready all about look up people who went to jail names you will soon find that with very little effort on your part, you have become a look up people who went to jail names expert.